 Get exclusive member benefits & effect social change.
 Join Today

-In autoimmune neutropenia, your body makes antibodies that fight your own neutrophils.
+In autoimmune neutropenia, your body makes antibodies that fight your neutrophils.
 These antibodies kill the neutrophils, and this causes neutropenia.
+Autoimmune neutropenia develops later in life.

-Idiopathic neutropenia can affect anyone.
+Idiopathic neutropenia develops any time in life and can affect anyone.
 The cause is unknown.

 Neutropenia symptoms can range from mild to severe.
 The lower the level of neutrophils, the more intense the symptoms.